One of the most common questions we get asked by our customers when they’re selecting a ring is: How do I know what size ring I need?

-By far the best way to find your size is to go to a jeweller and have them measure your fingers for you.
+By far the best way to find your size is to visit a local jeweller and nicely ask them to measure your finger for you.
+Most jewellers will offer this as a complimentary courtesy service.
 They will have sets of steel sizing rings which you can try on and get a feel for how the ring will fit on your finger.

 1) Cut a strip of paper to approximately the same width as the ring.